-If you’ve never had credit or have a poor credit history, it might be difficult to get approved for a regular credit card.
-In these situations, a secured credit card might be the only way to start or improve your credit standing.
+Getting approved for a credit card with no credit or a poor credit history is tough.
+A secured credit card might be the only way to start your credit or improve your credit history.

 Can the card be converted to an unsecured credit card?The best secured credit cards allow you to convert to an unsecured after a period of timely payments, like 12 to 18 months.
 Unsecured cards often have lower fees (or no fees at all), a lower interest rate, and fewer restrictions.
 Best of all, unsecured cards don't require you a security deposit.